Bissa mine

 The Bissa mine is one of the largest gold mines in the Burkina Faso.
 The mine is located in the center of the country in Centre-Nord Region.
 The mine has estimated reserves of 4.9 million oz of gold and is operated by Nordgold.

+Between 2011 and 2013, the villages of Imiougou and Bissa were displaced to make way for the mine before its opening in January 2013.